 How to Choose a Lender

-0:03:23.2 S1: Two, read online reviews.
-Well, that’s pretty self-explanatory.
-We all read online reviews for almost everything, products and services, and doctors and lawyers and realtors, and mortgage lenders should be included in that group.
-Check reviews, and if they have three, that may not be a good data source, if they have 40, that’s probably pretty good.
-If they’ve got hundreds, that’s probably a really good idea of how that person really performs.
-Check out their websites.
 So this one is an interesting one to me.
-I feel like everybody should have a website, it’s a great way to convey a lot of data without you, the consumer, having to engage with that person.
-I hope people learn a lot on my website, and maybe they never contact me, that’s okay.
-I think you get what you give, and I give a lot of free information on my website.
-I’ve seen some great websites from competitors, and I’ve seen some websites that are really pretty spare and they’re not really anything but a fancy calling card, and I don’t know about you, but that bugs me.
+I feel like everybody should have a website.
+It’s a great way to convey a lot of data without you, the consumer, having to engage with that person.
+I hope people learn a lot on my website.
+And maybe they never contact me, that’s okay.
+I think you get what you give.
+And I give a lot of free information on my website.
+I’ve seen some great websites from competitors.
+And I’ve seen some websites that are really pretty spare and they’re not really anything but a fancy calling card.
+I don’t know about you, but that bugs me.
 If you’ve got a website, why have it if you’re not educating and using it as a tool to provide something for the consumer that you hope to win over?
-Schedule a meeting or a call, so that’s pretty self-explanatory too.
+Schedule a meeting or a call.
+So that’s pretty self-explanatory too.

 And maybe you’ve got three really excellent lenders and you can afford to just pick by, “Okay, well, they’re all amazing.
-They’re all experienced, they all have great website, they’ve all educated me, they’re all responsive, wonderful, they’re all wonderful,” well then you can afford to pick and almost commoditise the decision and pick as if you were picking a commodity and just go straight to the lowest price.
-I find most people pick by the lowest price regardless of everything else, experience in education and execution and responsiveness.
+They’re all experienced, they all have great website, they’ve all educated me, they’re all responsive, wonderful, they’re all wonderful.”
+Well then you can afford to pick and almost commoditize the decision and pick as if you were picking a commodity and just go straight to the lowest price.
+I find most people pick by the lowest price regardless of everything else like experience and education and execution and responsiveness.
 And that’s a big mistake.
-We’re creating our own horror stories by not considering all of these qualitative measures, as well as looking at the fees and the costs and all that sorta thing.
+We’re creating our own horror stories by not considering all of these qualitative measures.
+As well as looking at the fees and the costs and all that sort of thing.

-0:06:25.4 S1: Anyway, that’s my list.
+Anyway, that’s my list.
 I hope you found that interesting.
 I hope you enjoyed the video as opposed to reading everything.
-Please check in with me with any questions, happy to engage if you wanna talk further.
+Please check in with me with any questions.
+Happy to engage if you wanna talk further.
 Thanks very much.